signaldatascience/R-curriculum/src/week2/day5/logistic-election.md

 Some things to keep in mind (read these before you begin):

+* For a reference about text preprocessing with `tm`, look [here](http://www.unt.edu/rss/class/Jon/R_SC/Module12/BasicTextMining.R) or [here](https://rstudio-pubs-static.s3.amazonaws.com/31867_8236987cf0a8444e962ccd2aec46d9c3.html).

 * Not every single email in the dataset successfully made it into `spam-emails.csv`.
 You'll want to do an `inner_join()` (from `dplyr`) on the dataset and the classification key, retaining only the rows which are successfully matched.

 * Remove columns corresponding to words that show up fewer than 10 times in total throughout the entire corpus.

+* The matrix of documents and word frequencies is very sparse -- don't scale it!
+If you do so, it will make it non-sparse, which is bad!